General Statement of Job

 below are representative of the knowledge, skill, and/or ability

 required.
 Reasonable accommodations may be made to enable

 individuals with disabilities to perform the essential

-- Ability to read and interpret documents such as safety rules,
+- Ability to calculate figures and amounts such as discounts,

 Physical Demands/Work Environment